Completed Checklist & Documents Required for Trust Registration in India

 A Trust is created when a trustor transfers property to a trustee for the benefit of one or more beneficiaries.
 A settlor and a trustee play distinctive roles wherein the former is at a more authoritative position.
 A settlor can reserve several important powers in regards to the Trust.
 The trustee is obligated to manage the Trust as per the state law, until the termination of the Trust.

-Steps by Step Procedure to Register the Trust
+Steps by Step Procedure to Register a Trust

 Following are some simple step that you need to take for Trust Registration in India: